Our team of professionals, have extensive experience, recognitions and certifications from different Deparments and in areas such as:

 - Experience in Combat in Iraq and Afghanistan

 - TCCC Medical Training

-Mr. Locke is one of the most prestigious Lobby Firms in the World www.bgrdc.com.
+Mr. Locke works on one of the most prestigious Lobby Firms in the World www.bgrdc.com.

 With more than 16 years of experience in the private and military sectors, Mr. Coronel is a retired US Marine Corps sergeant and has extensive experience in safety and medical emergency assistance in high-risk areas, having participated in missions in Iraq, Afghanistan, Pakistan, Jordan, Kuwait among others.

 Mr. Coronel is currently an instructor assigned by the US Department of State and at the same time, team leader of the “Merida Initiative” program for the training of federal and state agents in several cities in Mexico.